Identity & Access Management Implementation Plan (Step-by-Step)

 Common pitfalls?
 Password hangovers.
 Users cling to old credentials even as you push toward passwordless options now gaining ground.
 Combat that with micro-training and real-time support chat.

-During the pilot, run tabletop exercises.
-Simulate a lost phone, a sudden off-boarding, a break-glass admin request.
 Each drill exposes policy gaps before auditors or attackers do.
-Capture feedback fast, patch configs faster, and you'll roll into the full rollout with confidence instead of crossed fingers.
+Capture feedback fast and patch configs faster, and you'll roll into the full rollout with a working playbook.

 Step 7: Wave Rollout (Weeks 11–12+)